What is an Identity?¶

 A public key infrastructure (PKI) is a collection of internet technologies that provides secure communications in a network.
 It’s PKI that puts the S in HTTPS — and if you’re reading this documentation on a web browser, you’re probably using a PKI to make sure it comes from a verified source.

 The elements of Public Key Infrastructure (PKI).
-A PKI is comprised of Certificate Authorities who issue digital certificates to parties (e.g., users of a service, service provider), who then use them to authenticate themselves in the messages they exchange with their environment.
+A PKI is comprised of Certificate Authorities who issue digital certificates to parties (e.g., users of a service, service provider), who then use them to authenticate themselves in the messages they exchange in their environment.
 A CA’s Certificate Revocation List (CRL) constitutes a reference for the certificates that are no longer valid.
 Revocation of a certificate can happen for a number of reasons.
 For example, a certificate may be revoked because the cryptographic private material associated to the certificate has been exposed.

 Although a blockchain network is more than a communications network, it relies on the PKI standard to ensure secure communication between various network participants, and to ensure that messages posted on the blockchain are properly authenticated.
 It’s therefore important to understand the basics of PKI and then why MSPs are so important.